aitdevops/infra-as-code/README.md

 ## Overview

 This repository contains Terraform configurations for setting up and managing cloud infrastructure across different cloud providers.
-The current setup includes resources on Google Cloud Platform (GCP), with plans to expand to other clouds and add more features.
+The curent setup includes resources on Google Cloud Platform (GCP), with plans to expand to other clouds and add more features.

 ## Current Infrastructure